evolution-project/evox-docs/docs/crypto-dictionar.md

 * A digital signature is a mathematical scheme for verifying the authenticity of digital messages or documents.
 A valid digital signature, where the prerequisites are satisfied, gives a recipient very strong reason to believe that the message was created by a known sender (authentication), and that the message was not altered in transit (integrity).

-### **Distributed ledger**

-* A system of independent computers that are simultaneously recording data.
-With distributed ledger technology, identical copies of the recording are kept by each computer.

 ### **Double-spending**

 * A form of deceit using digital money where the same money is promised to two parties but only delivered to one.
 If completed successfully, one of the two recipients will not be paid.